|Tip: Clip horses after washing. This helps make your clipper blades last a lot longer and they do a

 cleaning process before and during shows as the shaved white leg/s cleans much easier.
 Usually, just

-the application of water and a rag takes care of spots or marks compared to making a trip back to wash
+the application of water and a rag takes care of spots or marks compared to making a trip back to

-your horse.
+over-all look for your horse.
 Pink skin is unattractive and could lead to sunburns and/or skin problems.

 1. Final comment on clipping legs: Clip legs 4 to 5 days before show.
 A freshly